Lagrangian Perturbation Theory for Biased Tracers: Significance of the Number Conservation: Introduction

 The critical element in the derivation is the conservation of matter particles

-where $dV=a^3(t)~d^3x$ and $dV_i=a^3(t_i)~d^3q$ are the \textit{physical} volumes at times~$t$ and~$t_i$ with the corresponding scale factors~$a(t)$ and~$a(t_i)$ occupied by matter particles, subject to the relation in Equation~(\ref{eqn:displacement}).
-Since the background number density decreases~$\bar n_m \propto 1/a^3,$ the conservation equation~(\ref{eqn:numberContinuityMatter}) becomes
+where $dV=a^3(t)~d^3x$ and $dV_i=a^3(t_i)~d^3q$ are the physical volumes at times~$t$ and~$t_i$ with the corresponding scale factors~$a(t)$ and~$a(t_i)$ occupied by matter particles, subject to the relation in Equation~(\ref{eqn:displacement}).
+Since the background physical number density decreases~$\bar n_m \propto 1/a^3$ (or the comoving number density is constant in time), the conservation equation~(\ref{eqn:numberContinuityMatter}) becomes